 5. Support them in seeking mental health treatment.
 Depression can be a serious condition.
 There is still a stigma associated with mental health.
 Unfortunately, much too often this still results in people not getting the help that they need because they are worried about what other’s may think.
 If someone you love is struggling with depressive symptoms, you can help them see that it is ok to see a depression therapist.
 Depression is treatable and they don’t have to struggle when help is available.
 Help them see that it is ok to work with a therapist to help resolve their depression symptoms so they can enjoy their life.

-Are you or is someone you know interested in depression treatment?
+Are you or is someone you know in need of counseling for depression?

 If you would like additional information on treatment for depression, call or contact me for a free consultation or to schedule an appointment.